patrickbucher/docs/weinberg/how-software-is-built.md

 Pay attention to words that suggest a logical succession of events, such as "had to", "because", "therefore", and ask for the _reasoning behind_ it.
 Record instances of human reasoning disguised as laws of nature.

+## Failing to Steer

+In pattern 2, managers only plan what should happen.
+In pattern 3, they should
+also: observe, compare the observed to the planned, and take actions to move the observed closer to the planned.

+There are three dynamics standing in their way:

+1. Victim Mentality
+    - When bad things happen, managers fail to see their points of action.
+      However, what counts are not only those events, but also (and foremost) the reactions to those events.
+"Victim language" can be reframed as "Controller language".
+    - Brooks' Law (adding people to a late projects makes it later) can be
+      mitigated: As long as the added staff doesn't interfere with the existing staff's process, they still can add value (checking and improving documentation, reviewing code, creating test cases, do chores for others in the project group).
+2. Suppressing "Negative Talk"
+    - If employees are punished for negative reports, they're incentivized to produce rosy looking fake reports:
+        - quick and dirty fixes to problems so that they don't have to be reported
+        - classify problems with lowered severity
+        - grouping multiple problems together so that it looks like there are fewer problems
+        - blaming users and the environment
+        - interpret problems in a beneficial way
+    - Inaccurate reports lead to improper actions: like navigating with the wrong man and the wrong coordinates.
+    - Employees should be rewarded for handing in accurate reports instead.
+3. Using Wrong Intervention Models
+    - By acting on the wrong intervention model, problems are made worse.
+    - Example: A software project conducted using an iterative approach is behind schedule.
+He decides to sacrifice quality to make up for the time lost.
+As more defects occur, the manager reacts by putting "recovery functions" into the product in order to make up for the defects.
+The software project falls even more behind schedule, and quality detoriates even further, which requires more "recovery functions".
+The customer, who has to wait longer, wants to be rewarded for his patience—by asking for more features.
+This creates a vicious cycle.
+    - The control points are working backwards: every intervention makes the problems worse.
+In this case, the interventions just need to be reversed.
+      In the above example, a trust period is introduced, so that the developers can catch up and improve the product's quality.
+    - Two parties blaming each other creates a mutually destructive feedback loop.
+This can be solved with a better understanding of the system—unless the two parties have gotton too far from each other and prefer revenge over reconciliation.
+    - Tools do not determine how they are being used.
+They can be applied for the worse or for the better.